STG06/STG06/README.md

 - 👋 Hi, I’m @STG06
-- 👀 I’m interested in ... cpp
+- 👀 I’m interested in ...
+Js
-- 🌱 I’m currently learning ... cpp
+- 🌱 I’m currently learning ...
+Js
-- 💞️ I’m looking to collaborate on ... cpp
+- 💞️ I’m looking to collaborate on ...
+Js
 - 📫 How to reach me ...

 <!---